nashville-software-school/bangazon-inc/book-2-mvc/chapters/VIEW_MODELS.md

 # View Models

+---

+## Objectives

+After completing this lesson and working on related exercises you should be able to:

+1. Define the term "view model" and distinguish it from a "model".
+1. Describe at least two scenarios where using a view model is appropriate.
+1. Write the code for the appropriate SQL queries, classes, methods, properties and razor templates needed to display data taken from multiple database tables.
+1. Write the code to let the user create and edit a database record that requires using an HTML `select` to allow the user to choose a value.
+1. Properly handle retrieving a `NULL` value from a `SqlDataReader` object.

+---

 We've seen how controllers are able to pass objects into our views, and how views expect a certain type of object.
 For example:

 > OwnersController.cs